Veronika's Kitchen

 Instructions

-• Put all the ingredients in a mason jar (Olive oil, white wine vinegar, Dijon mustard, lemon zest and juice, orange zest and juice, minced garlic, maple syrup, and freshly cracked black pepper).
+• Put all the ingredients in a mason jar (Olive oil, white wine vinegar, Dijon mustard, lemon zest and juice, orange zest and juice, maple syrup, garlic powder, and salt).

 • Close the lid and shake it up to mix everything together.